Plymouth Corporation Tramways

 Plymouth Corporation Tramways crew

-Conductor and motorman pose with an unidentified tramcar, waiting to depart for Prince Rock and Theatre — photo undated, but from the attire of the passengers, probably taken in the early 1920s.
+A conductor and a motorman pose with an unidentified tramcar, waiting to depart for Prince Rock and Theatre — photo undated, but from the attire of the passengers, probably taken in the early 1920s.
 Author's Collection.

 Plymouth Corporation Tramways Tramcar No 15 and crew

-The crew of Beaumont Rd-bound Tramcar No 15 take a rest — photo undated, but probably taken in the 1920s.
+The crew of Beaumont Road-bound Tramcar No 15 take a rest — photo undated, but probably taken in the 1920s.
 Author's Collection.

 Plymouth Corporation Tramways conductor 1920s